How Can an Owner Withdraw Cash From an LLC? | 2 Ways Guide

-On the other hand, LLCs are just like traditional corporations in that it's possible for an owner to take cash out of the company.
+Limited liability companies are just like traditional corporations, and it's possible for a business owner to withdraw cash from the company.

 How To Take Cash Out Of an LLC?

-- Unanimous consent from all owners (or unanimous approval from managers) to take cash out of the company
+- Those that require unanimous consent from all owners (or unanimous approval from managers) to take cash out of the company

 - Those that require only a majority vote from all members to withdraw money

-- Those where it's possible for one or more members to make this decision without getting approval from other owners/members.
+- Those that allow one or more members to make this decision without getting approval from other owners/members.

 With distributions, you have to wait at least 13 months before withdrawing funds that were originally invested in your LLC by another member or an outside investor.

 When compared to making a distribution, obtaining a loan is not as advantageous because lenders typically charge high-interest LLCs.